 A27.
-I eliminated all companies whose regulated revenues are not greater than 50 percent of total revenues because one goal for this sample was for the sample companies to derive the majority of their revenues from regulated activities.
-I also eliminated all companies whose Standard & Poor's bond rating was less than BBB per Compustat and companies with large mergers during the most recent four year period (October 2001 - November 2005).
-The screen for merger activity is any mention of merger activity in the analyst report section of Value Line or sizeable mergers found during a search of the companies' web pages.^{28,29} To guard against measurement bias caused by "thin trading," I also restricted the sample to companies with total operating revenues greater than \$300 million in 2004 and a market 27 The 16 companies are from Value Line Investment Survey's Standard Edition.
-28 Company web pages were searched in December 2003 for merger and acquisition activities during the 2001-2003 period and in November 2005 for merger and acquisition activities during the period 2004 through November 2005.
-29 For purposes of sample selection, a sizeable merger is defined to be one which would exceed 25 percent of the total capitalization of the company at the time of the merger announcement.
-DOCKET NO. WS-01303A-06- Arizona-American Water Company Appendix B of Bente Villadsen Page 24 of 38 value in excess of \$150 million as reported by Value Line.30 Finally, I require that the companies have historical monthly return data available from Compustat for the relevant period. - Q28.
-What companies were eliminated from the gas LDC sample because their share of revenue from distribution activities is not above 50 percent? - A28.
-New Jersey Resources was eliminated from the sample because its revenue share from natural gas distribution is not above 50%.
+I eliminated all companies whose regulated revenues are not greater than 60 percent of total revenues because one goal for this sample was for the sample companies to derive the majority of their revenues from regulated activities.
+I also eliminated all companies whose Standard & Poor's bond rating was less than BBB per Compustat and companies with large mergers during the most recent five year period.
+The screen for merger activity is any mention of merger activity in the analyst report section of Value Line or sizeable mergers found during a search of the companies' web pages.30 To guard against measurement bias caused by "thin trading," I also restricted the sample to companies with total operating revenues greater than \$300 million in 2005.31 Finally, I require that the companies have historical monthly return data available from Compustat for the relevant period.
+Q28.
+What companies were eliminated from the gas LDC sample because their share of revenue from distribution activities is not above 60 percent?
+30 For purposes of sample selection, a sizeable merger is defined to be one which would exceed 25 percent of the total capitalization of the company at the time of the merger announcement.
+31 As reported by Value Line on March 17, 2006.

+DOCKET NO. WS-01303A-06- Arizona-American Water Company Appendix B of Bente Villadsen Page 25 of 39 A28.
+New Jersey Resources was eliminated from the sample because its revenue share from natural gas distribution is not above 60%.
 Q29.
 Were any other companies eliminated?

-A29.
 Yes.
-AGL Resources, Atmos Energy, Piedmont Natural Gas and Southern Union were eliminated for recent or current merger activities.
-Semco Energy was eliminated because of its non-investment grade bond rating.
-Nicor Inc. was eliminated from the sample because of its restatement of earnings for 1999-2001, and because Nicor settled regulatory compliance issues with the Federal Energy Regulatory Commission ("FERC") in 2003.31 UGI Corp. was eliminated because it primarily sells propane which is non-regulated.
-30 As reported by Value Line on September 16, 2005.
+AGL Resources, Atmos Energy, KeySpan, Piedmont Natural Gas and Southern Union A29. were eliminated for recent or current merger activities.
+SEMCO Energy was eliminated because of dividend cuts and a low bond rating.
+Nicor Inc. was eliminated from the sample because of its 2003 restatement of earnings for 1999-2001, and because Nicor settled regulatory compliance issues with the Federal Energy Regulatory Commission ("FERC") in 2003.32 UGI Corp. was eliminated because it primarily sells propane which is nonregulated.
+Do you report results for a subsample?
+O30.